The ACSA process

 The review visit

 As a rule, you should aim to set visit date within 12 months of subscribing to the ACSA scheme.
 An onsite review will only take place by prearrangement and on a date that is mutually agreed.
-At least three months’ notice is required in order to coordinate the various logistics but the sooner you let the ACSA team know the better as our diary fills up quickly.
+At least 12 months’ notice is required in order to schedule a date but the sooner you let the ACSA team know the better.
+Please note that due to a backlog after the pandemic we currently require 12-18 months' notice to schedule a visit.
 To ensure a successful visit, avoiding setting a date in local school holidays or at times when the department will be particularly busy.

 If the proposed review date is cancelled with less than 8 weeks’ notice, the RCoA may recover any travel costs already incurred from the department.

 Upon agreement of an onsite visit date the department will be sent the following documents to complete:

 - Self-assessment against the latest set of ACSA Standards – this is accessed via the portal and will need to be completed ahead of the review visit for the review team to go over

 - Review information form – this is to be completed alongside your self-assessment and submitted to the ACSA team.
 It provides contextual information for the review team and confirms staffing and bed numbers

 - A copy of the standards with full GPAS references and a summary of changes from the last set of standards